 - 1. The Examiner is responsible for keeping order during the interim examination. - 2.
 An interim examination is given in writing or orally.
 A computer interim examination is a written examination. - 3.
 To take the interim examination, the student must be present on time.
-The student who is not present on time will not be permitted to take the examination, unless the Examiner (or his replacement) decides otherwise. - 4.
-During an interim examination, the student must be able to show identification: a WUR-card in combination with a valid, legal proof of identity (passport, identity card or driver's license). - 5.
-The student is required to follow the instructions of the Examining Board and/or the Examiner that are published before the interim examination is given, and the instructions that are provided during the examination itself.
-The student has to cooperate and contribute to a quiet and orderly course of the examination.

-6. If the student does not comply with the provisions in clauses 4 and 5 above, the Examiner or, on behalf of him, the invigilator is authorized to take appropriate measures and/or to exclude him from further participation in the relevant interim examination.
+A student who is not present on time will not be permitted to take the examination, unless the Examiner (or his replacement) decides otherwise. - 4.
+During an interim examination, the student must be able to show identification: a WURcard in combination with a valid, legal proof of identity (passport, identity card or driver's license). - 5.
+Students are required to follow the instructions of the Examining Board and/or the Examiner that are published before the interim examination is given, and the instructions that are provided during the examination itself. - 6.
+If a student does not comply with the provisions in clauses 4 and 5 above, the Examiner or invigilator is authorised to exclude him from further participation in the relevant interim examination.
 In case of such exclusion no result from the interim examination will be determined.
-Preferably the invigilator consults the examiner in advance about the measures to be taken.
-If this is not possible, the examiner has to confirm the measures taken afterwards.
-The Examiner reports such measures to the Examining Board immediately.
-These measures can be combined with measures taken in case of fraud, as described in articles 19 and 20 of these Rules and Regulations.
+The Examiner reports this to the Examining Board. - Article 16 Supplementary provisions concerning the course of affairs related to written interim examinations - 1.
+When taking written interim examinations, the surveillance protocol prepared by the Examining Boards of Wageningen University is applicable. - 2.
+During a written interim examination, the Examiner can appoint an invigilator to replace him. - 3.
+During each interim examination, the Examiner, or a member of staff with substantive expertise who is appointed for this purpose by the Examiner, must be accessible by telephone. - 4.
+During an examination, students can have only the following items on their desks: the assignments, paper to work out the assignments, writing instruments (without a case) and a ruler.
+Only with permission of the examiner, the following items are also permitted: electronic calculator, literature or other study material.